flyandi/BitsyLED/README.md

 BitsyLED is divided into two parts: The Firmware and the Configurator.
 The firmware can be run on most Arduino compatible boards and I also created a dedicated board (see below) that is targetted primarily for RC purposes.

-The Configurator is designed for Chrome however I learned too late that Google has dropped support for Chrome Apps.
-You can still install the Configurator as unpacked extension and use it that way.

 ## Features

 By default the firmware is set to the following settings which is the maximum amount supported by the ATTINY.
 The firmware can be reconfigured through the file `config.h`.